Full API Reference

 The datatailr package provides a Python SDK for interacting with the Datatailr platform.

-For a quickstart guide please launch the default workspace on your installation and open the README file.
+For a quickstart guide please launch the default workstation on your installation and open the README file.

 Datatailr provides a simple interface for scheduling and managing data tasks, handling user access control, working with data blobs and secrets, and more.